 Eventually, the gold became too difficult to find, and the miners drifted away to try their luck elsewhere.
 They left reminders of their stay, with a little cluster of Chinese miners’ graves in the cemetery, and the great water races which they dug high in the mountains to supply water for the great sluice guns in the Nokomai Valley just beyond Garston.

 It’s easy to guess that Garston is proud of its history.
 One of the first things that stands out when you stop is the information booth, which was updated after much collaboration by local historians.
 And when you start to look around you’ll find caring memorials all over the Garston Green.

 North of the shops is the picnic area dedicated to John Newman, a former owner of the Garston Hotel, who planted so many of the trees between Athol and Arrowtown.
 Take a stroll towards the tree-covered hillside nearby and you’ll find a gorgeous little walk called Newman’s Way which takes you up over the knoll to Garston School.

 The Vital Rail Link

-Further down the Green, you’ll find tributes to the time when the trains ran through Garston because when the railway opened in 1878 it was a huge boon to the area.
+Further down the Green, you’ll find tributes to the time when the trains ran in Garston because when the railway opened in 1878 it was a huge boon to the area.

 Farmers transported stock in and out of the valley by rail right up until the early 1970s.

 Even when trucks took over the job, the famous Kingston Flyer steam train ran through Garston as a tourist attraction until 1979, when floods damaged the railway tracks so badly that the whole line closed.

 Garston doesn’t forget, though.
 On the Green, you’ll find tracks, trucks and a display of antique jiggers.
 There, too, is a loving memorial to Russell Glendinning, a towering figure in local railway lore.